open/close all folders

 - One of Tyki Mikk's powers in D.Gray-Man, where he kills exorcists by pulling their organs out.
 And he also almost kills Allen Walker by putting his flesh-eating pet butterflies into his chest to bite a hole in his heart

-- In Green Lantern, Star Sapphire corps member Miri did this between the hearts of two lovers simultaneously, linking the heart of Soranik to restart Kyle's, who had just died.
+- Pictured above: In Green Lantern, Star Sapphire corps member Miri did this between the hearts of two lovers simultaneously, linking the heart of Soranik Natu to restart Kyle Rayner's, who had just died.

 - In Elfquest, the healers' powers.
 The negative use is also shown, with corrupted former healer Winnowill, who creates twisted monsters through shaping them against their will.
-Others, like Tyldak, who she gives wings, asked her to do it though.
+However some, like Tyldak (who she gives wings) asked her to do it.

 - In Indiana Jones and the Temple of Doom, the head bad guy removed the hearts of his sacrifices this way, without killing them.